1921 Bugatti Type 13

 In 1913, the Bugatti line experienced some minor upgrades compared to earlier examples.
 After 1913, all Bugatti models featured the classic rounded radiator which was used in almost every Bugatti model thereafter.
 The types 22 and 23 adopted the reversed quarter-elliptic springs, first seen on the Bugatti-designed Peugeot Bebe.
 The Type 13 retained the half-elliptic springs which were found on earlier cars.

 Although having the appearance of a toy, the Bugatti Type 13 was successfully raced.
-It was seen at hillclimbs as early as 1910 looking rather out of place compared to the bulky and brutish competiton.
+It was seen at hill climbs as early as 1910 looking rather out of place compared to the bulky and brutish competition.
 Where the Type 13 lacked in power, it made up in handling, steering and braking.
-These important elements were retained thoughout all future Bugatti designs.
+These important elements were retained throughout all future Bugatti designs.